MurmurationsNetwork/MurmurationsProtocol/api-index-v1.md

 #### Input

-- the `nodeId` of the node's profile that is currently in the index
+- the `node_id` of the node's profile that is currently in the index

 #### Output